Ipv4.ned

 double fragmentTimeout @unit(s) = default(60s);

-bool limitedBroadcast = default(false); // send out limited broadcast packets comming from higher layer
+bool limitedBroadcast = default(false); // Send out limited broadcast packets coming from the higher layer

-string directBroadcastInterfaces = default(""); // list of interfaces that direct broadcast is enabled (by default direct broadcast is disabled on all interfaces)
+string directBroadcastInterfaces = default(""); // List of interfaces where direct broadcast is enabled (by default direct broadcast is disabled on all interfaces)

 @display("i=block/routing");